英語訳

 【Lower Section】

-Question: If long-cultivating bodhisattvas do not use six practices, why do [they] not suppress lower ground afflictions yet attain birth in form realm?
+Question: If bodhisattvas who have long cultivated do not use the six practices, how can they suppress the afflictions of the lower ground and thereby be born in the form realm?

 【Lower Section】